fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 ---
-title: 6502 assembly Mandelbrot for Apple1
+title: 6502 assembly Mandelbrot for Apple1, bits by bits
 description: Designing and coding a 6502 assemble version of Mandelbrot for the Apple1
-date: 2024-10-03
+date: 2024-10-27
 order: 1
-eleventyExcludeFromCollections: true
+eleventyExcludeFromCollections: false
 tags:
   - coding
   - Apple1